 Where can my members find their U.S. Chamber membership number?

 All eligible small businesses are assigned a U.S. Chamber membership number.
-Members can obtain their member number by referring to the launch announcement e-mail sent out when the program launched or submitting the online member number inquiry form.
+Members can retrieve their member number from you (member number is found on your member roster) or submitting the online member number inquiry form.

 Please note that your members' U.S. Chamber member numbers are unique and separate from the identification numbers you provided for each member in your membership records.